-To assess compliance with this task the Auditor selected a 25% sample of all Quality of Life Offense arrests for the months of January 1 2013 through June 30, 2013.
+To assess compliance with this task the Auditor reviewed all arrests for the period and identified all arrests involving a Quality of Life Offense.
+The auditor then selected a 25% sample of all Quality of Life Offense arrests for the months of January 1, 2014 through September 30, 2014.
 The Department provided copies of the statements of probable cause for these sampled arrests.
 The attorney assisting the auditor read each of the sampled arrests to determine if they contained acceptable statements of probable cause and if the arrest was in accord with the department's policies noted in Tasks 1-3 above.
+These reviews were corroborated by the Auditor.

-During this period the Department provided files on 45,585 arrests of which 2985 (6.5% of all arrests) were for Quality of Life Offenses as defined by the Voluntary Agreement4.
-The random sample of these quality of life offenses totaled 739.
+During the current period the Department provided files on 67,932 arrests of which 3993 (5.9% of all arrests) were for Quality of Life Offenses as defined by the Voluntary Agreement4.
+The random sample of these quality of life offenses totaled 999.
 Compliance with this task was determined by the analysis of these sampled cases.
 The Audit Manual stated that to be in full compliance the analysis of the sampled cases would have to result in a level of estimated compliance that included the possibility that 100% of the cases were compliant.